radenkosetka7/DiamondCircle/README.md

 Application specification

-A simple desktop application Diamond Circle game.
+A simple desktop application tha represents Diamond Circle game.
 The game takes place on a matrix of minimum dimensions 7x7, a maximum 10x10.
 The game is played by a maximum of 4 players, and a minimum of 2.
 Dimensions of the die and number of the player are set before starting the application itself.
 It is necessary to validate the user